front-end-foundations/8-components/readme.md

 ## Nesting SASS

-Cut the header CSS from the base file and refactor the css in `_header.scss` file to use nesting.
+Cut/Add the header CSS from the base file and refactor the css in `_header.scss` file to use nesting.

 ```css
 header {